Quabbelig/Python_Face_Blur_Filter/README.md

 ##  Prerequisites

-- Python 3.7 or higher (if possible python 3.12).
+- Python version 3.12 or higher (lower versions can work, but there's a high chance that there will be bugs.
+(I used 3.12))
 - A webcam (for live mode)
 - Compatible operating system (Windows, macOS, Linux)